mcgregormedia/Purchase-Orders-for-WooCommerce/README.txt

 ADDED: Invoice email field
 ADDED: various field settings
 ADDED: en_GB translation, plugin now defaults to en_US
+UPDATED: GDPR notice in readme to reflect the new email setting
 REMOVED: 'Where should we send the invoice to?' text from checkout page as not really required

 1.3.0 17-05-2018